Understanding the Bible | See All The Videos. Go to the: 30 Second Video Menu

 “This most beautiful system of sun, planets, and comets could only proceed from the counsel and dominion of an intelligent and powerful being.” - Sir Isaac Newton

-Five Key Reasons General Revelation is Less Authoratative Than Special Revelation
+Five Key Reasons General Revelation is Less Authoritative Than Special Revelation

 1. Nature (General Revelation) is damaged by the fall.
 God protects and preserves the Bible